RaviTeja110820/aws/AWS Essentials.md

 ***Amazon Inspector*** is a service that checks applications for security vulnerabilities and deviations from security best practices.Amazon Inspector enables you to analyze the behavior of your AWS resources and helps you to identify potential security issues.
 Using Amazon Inspector, you can define a collection of AWS resources that you want to include in an assessment target.
 You can then create an assessment template and launch a security assessment run of this target.

+***AWS Artifact*** provides on-demand downloads of AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and Service Organization Control (SOC) reports.
+You can submit the security and compliance documents (also known as audit artifacts) to your auditors or regulators to demonstrate the security and compliance of the AWS infrastructure and services that you use.
 >***AWS Artifact*** is a service that enables you to access AWS security and compliance reports and special online agreements.

 ***AWS Artifact*** is a comprehensive resource center for access to AWS’ auditor issued reports as well as security and compliance documentation from several renowned independent standards organisations.